search the site

 ITS computer labs – which include Academic Technology Centers and CoLabs – are open to all NYU students in degree or diploma programs, NYU faculty and staff, and individual holders of Coursework or Individual Lab Access Accounts.
 For information about obtaining these accounts, please see ITS Accounts.
 Please bring your NYUCard with you, as you will be required to swipe it when you enter either type of lab.

 ITS Academic Technology Centers offer specialized and advanced technology resources and assistance for your course-related work and research.
-These include high-end Macintosh and Windows systems, ITS Print Service stations, DVD drives and related equipment, a wide variety of up-to-date software, and high-speed connections to the Internet, and NYURoam wireless access.
+These include high-end Macintosh and Windows systems, NYU Print Service stations, DVD drives and related equipment, a wide variety of up-to-date software, and high-speed connections to the Internet, and NYURoam wireless access.
 Additional resources at the two large, modern technology centers include flatbed scanners; audio, video, and image editing; web and print publishing; and staff to assist students in the use of the labs and other ITS resources.

 For information about each lab's location and facilities, see the ITS Computer Labs page.
 For information about NYUHome stations (public computers) around campus, see www.nyu.edu/its/homestations (many of these locations also appear on our Map of ITS Locations).